We provide quality environmental drilling and direct push services in Texas, Oklahoma, Arkansas and Louisiana.

 ENVIRONMENTAL DRILLING SERVICES

 Environmental Logistics Company offers hollow stem auger and direct push drilling.
-We conduct environmental drilling and push probe services for soil, soil gas, and groundwater sampling, including discrete and representative sampling.
+We conduct environmental drilling and direct push services for soil, soil gas, and groundwater sampling, including discrete and representative sampling.
 Our environmental drilling auger practices provide clean, accurate samples to determine the existence of contaminants in soil or groundwater.

-We set ourselves apart from other environmental drilling and push probe service companies because we know what clients require, and expect, to perform legally defensible environmental investigations.
+We set ourselves apart from other environmental drilling and direct push service companies because we know what clients require, and expect, to perform legally defensible environmental investigations.
 Because the field staff is managed by environmental professionals, clients are assured of excellent service and proven field techniques.

 Our equipment includes two of Central Mining Equipment's 75HT drilling rigs along with Geoprobe's 7700, 6620, 6600, 5410, 5400, and 4220 direct push rigs on truck-mounted and track-mounted carriers.
 With our CME and Geoprobe equipment we can install hollow stem auger and direct push borings in practically any location.